AudioVisualEmotionChallenge/AVEC2018/README.md

 scripts_BDS/:

-Baseline scripts (Python 2) for the Bipolar Disorder Sub-Challenge (BDS) - coming soon!
+Baseline scripts (Matlab) for the Bipolar Disorder Sub-Challenge (BDS)

+* main.m: Reproduce all baseline recognition results.

+* config.m: Configuration file for the scripts (path to data and liblinear).

+See the readme_BDS.md in the folder for setup and informations.

 scripts_CES/: